PrisonTeam/Prison/docs/prison_docs_101_setting_up_mines.md

 * `/mines list` : Displays all mines on your server.
 * `/mines playerInventory` : Shows your current inventory in the console.
 Intended strictly for admins.
 * `/mines rename` : Renames a mine.
-* `/mines reset` : Resets the mine.
-Forces a regeneration of all the blocks, even if the mine is in skip reset mode.
+* `/mines reset <mineName> <options>` : Resets the mine.
+Forces a regeneration of all the blocks, even if the mine is in skip reset mode.  `<mineName>` should be the name of the mine, but can also be ** *all* ** to force all the mines to reset one after the other.
+If such action is performed, then all mine resets will be done through a submission with a slight delay between each reset, and it will prevent the running of the mine reset commands to prevent possible looping.  `<options>` should not be use directly without understanding what they do.
 * `/mines stats` : Toggles the display of stats that pertain to how long it takes to reset the mines.
 View /mines info or /mines list to see the stats.
 Use this command again to turn it off.

-* `/mines tp` : tp to a mine's spawn point, or the center of the mine if no spawn has been set.
+* `/mines tp <mineName> <playerName> <target>` : tp to a mine's spawn point, or the center of the mine if no spawn has been set.
 If players are given the permissions, they too can use this command.
+If no parameters are used, then the it will try to teleport the player to the mine associated with their current default ladder's rank.
+If more than one mine is associated with a Rank, then it will use the mine that has the same name as the Rank, otherwise it will use the first mine listed in the rank.
+If `<playerName>` is provided and submitted by console or an OP'd player, then it can initiate a tp for the specified player if they are online.
+Target defaults to `spawn` and will tp to the set spawn location for the mine, otherwise `target` tp's to the center of the mine.
 Use `/mines tp help` for a list of the perms.

+* `/mtp` is an alias for `/mines tp` and can be use interchangeably.

 * `/mines wand` : Gives you a Prison selection wand for defining you mine's area.
 Use prior to using the commands `/mines create` and `/mines set area`.
 The wand is no longer the only way to set a physical location, you can now use `/mines set area <mineName> feet` to set a 1 x 1 x 1 region under your feet, which is great for when you're flying.
 You can then use `/mines set size` to increase the size.
 * `/mines whereami` : Shows you what mine you are in, or how far away you are from other mines in the area.
 If you have a lot of mines, it's easy to lose track of where you are, and this may help get your bearings.